Yvonne Ziegler

 Yvonne Ziegler (née Yvonne Henriette Marie Lefeuve; 1 June 1902 – 16 January 1988) was a French resistance fighter, painter, sculptor, engraver, and educator.
-She had founded and directed the Académie Ziegler in Paris.
+She founded and directed the Académie Ziegler in Paris.
 Ziegler worked in the French resistance with the Cohors-Asturies network and alongside her partner Suzanne Leclézio.
 They were both deported to Ravensbrück concentration camp, and survived.
 Ziegler was also known by her French resistance code name, Véronique.

 Early life and education

 Yvonne Ziegler was born as Yvonne Henriette Marie Lefeuve on 1 June 1902, in Garches in Île-de-France, France.

 Ziegler was a student of the Académie Julian in Paris, and had also studied under artists Lucien Simon and Paul Albert Laurens.